jcam1/python-sdk/packages/core/README.md

 ## ✅ Supported Contract Types & Networks

 The SDK supports the following contract types and networks as of October 2025.
-Please use one of the combinations of chain & network names when configuring the SDK clients.
+Please use one of the combinations of chain & network names when configuring the SDK client.

 > [!NOTE]
 > You could also configure your locally-deployed contracts for local development and/or testing.
 For chain & network names, please use `localhost`-`devnet` pair.